universal-ctags/ctags/docs/units.rst

 	unit test ctags.
 If you want to add more options, enumerate options in **args.ctags** file.
 This file is an optional.

+	Remember you have to put one option in one line; don't put multiple options to one line.
+Multiple options in one line doesn't work.

 *Units/TEST/filter-\*.\** **optional**

 	You can rearrange the output of ctags with this command